knightsecret/uluwatu-e2e-protractor/README.md

 # Docker image for ULUWATU functional E2E test project

 **Docker image for executing headless Google Chrome or Firefox Protractor e2e test cases in Docker container.
-The created image contains the latest javascript test project.**
+The created image contains the latest ULUWATU test project as well.**

 The [Dockerfile](Dockerfile) was design based on the following Docker projects:
 - [Protractor and headless Chrome on Docker](http://float-middle.com/protractor-and-headless-chrome-on-docker-with-video-tutorial/) or [Docker image of Protractor with headless Chrome](https://github.com/jciolek/docker-protractor-headless)